-Also Read: How to Care for Your Child’s Curly Hair
+Also Read: How to Care for Your Child’s Curly Hair?

 Causes of Premature White and Grey Hair in Kids

-If you notice grey or white hair on your child’s head too often, most likely it will be because of a deficiency in his body.
+If you notice grey or white hair on your child’s head too often, most likely, it will be because of a deficiency in his body.
 While there are many reasons for white hair in childhood, most can be treated and cured.
-A few of the most common causes of white hair in children are stated below.
+A few of the most common causes of white hair in children are stated below:

 The most common cause of premature greying of hair in children is genetics.
 Simply put, if the parents or grandparents had a similar problem of premature greying of hair in their childhood, the children will also be at a higher risk of this condition.
-Early-onset of greying hair can be passed on hereditarily and is a major reason for premature greying of hair in children.
+Early-onset of greying hair can be passed on hereditarily and is a primary reason for premature greying of hair in children.
 Some other conditions acquired hereditarily include progeria, Werner syndrome, Rothmund-Thompson syndrome, etc.

 2. Medical Conditions